OpenViewFactor/hot-shoes/README.md

 # hot-shoes

-house all code related to studying the hot shoes
+This repository houses all the mesh files and ovf output lots and visualizations for the GPHS bricks to the unicouple hot-shoes.